andymodd/frontend-project-lvl1/README.md

-https://asciinema.org/a/457734 - asciinema about how is brain-even game working https://asciinema.org/a/458340 - asciinema about how is brain-calc game working https://asciinema.org/a/458373 - asciinema about how is brain-gcd game working
+https://asciinema.org/a/457734 - asciinema about how is brain-even game working https://asciinema.org/a/458340 - asciinema about how is brain-calc game working https://asciinema.org/a/458373 - asciinema about how is brain-gcd game working https://asciinema.org/a/458602 - asciinema about how is brain-progression working https://asciinema.org/a/458603 - asciinema about how is brain-prime working